PayPal Betting Sites: Top Bookmakers That Accept Paypal

 - Complicated T&Cs attached to the welcome bonus

 I’ve got to heap major praise on Betfred’s remarkable ongoing horse racing promo library before getting into its PayPal betting options.
-The operator starts things off with a bet £10 and get £40 welcome bonus – one of the most generous options available.
-But this is just the tip of the iceberg, as I was also treated to money back offers, extra places, super extra places, BOG from 8am, odds boosts, and even a 25% cash bonus if I placed a winning Lucky 15, 31, or 63.
+The operator starts things off with a bet £10 and get £50 welcome bonus – one of the most generous options available.
+But this is just the tip of the iceberg, as I was also treated to money-back offers, extra places, super extra places, BOG from 8am, odds boosts, and even a 25% cash bonus if I placed a winning Lucky 15, 31, or 63.
+It’s no surprise that the company often known as the Bonus King continues to deliver so many varied promos.

 I particularly enjoyed the £5 minimum PayPal deposit at Betfred, lower than most competitors that usually require at least £10.
 The operator lags slightly behind other UK bookmakers with its processing speeds, which can take up to two days.
 I still got my withdrawal within 24 hours when I tried, but it took longer than the industry leaders regarding fast payouts.